Watch now: Lawmakers, political observers reflect on Madigan's downstate legacy

 “And as a result, when you negotiated with him, you knew that if he agreed to something that he was going to deliver,” Edgar said.
 “And that isn't always true of all leaders.”

-Edgar said that “just to survive 36 years of speaker in a body as diverse as the Illinois House, particularly his caucus, is an accomplishment in itself.”
+Edgar said that “just to survive 36 years as speaker in a body as diverse as the Illinois House, particularly his caucus, is an accomplishment in itself.”

 “I don't know anybody else you could have survived that long,” Edgar said.
 “He was very good at sensing where his members were.
 I mean, he pulled them along at times, but he also couldn't get too far ahead of them.
 He had to adapt and change, which he did.”